COVID-19 Survey: Q&A With NMHC on “Off the Charts” Concerns

 The national survey, conducted in late March, asked 135 NMHC members to weigh in on construction permitting, starts, completions, materials and labor.

-More than half (55 percent) of respondents noted that they are currently experiencing construction delays in the jurisdictions where they operate.
+More than half (55 percent) of respondents noted that they are facing construction delays in the jurisdictions where they operate.
 Additionally, the survey revealed 76 percent of firms are dealing with delays in permitting, 59 percent indicated there are delays in starts, and 41 percent of respondents said that COVID-19 outbreak-related labor constraints are affecting construction operations.

 Commercial Observer spoke with Paula Cino, vice president of construction, development and land use policy, and Caitlin Walter, vice president of research, about the survey and what might be ahead for the multifamily construction landscape.